JetBrains/intellij-sdk-docs/tutorials/settings_tutorial.md

 {% include /code_samples/settings/src/main/java/org/intellij/sdk/settings/AppSettingsState.java %}
 ```

-#### Storage Macro
+#### Storage Annotation
-The [`@State`](upsource:///platform/projectModel-api/src/com/intellij/openapi/components/State.java) macro, located just above the class declaration, [defines the data storage location](/basics/persisting_state_of_components.md#defining-the-storage-location).
+The [`@State`](upsource:///platform/projectModel-api/src/com/intellij/openapi/components/State.java) annotation, located just above the class declaration, [defines the data storage location](/basics/persisting_state_of_components.md#defining-the-storage-location).
 For `AppSettingsState`, the data `name` parameter is the FQN of the class.
 Using FQN is a best practice to follow, and is required if custom data gets stored in the standard project or workspace files.

-The `storages` parameter utilizes the [`@Storage`](upsource:///platform/projectModel-api/src/com/intellij/openapi/components/Storage.java) macro to define a custom file name for the `AppSettingsState` data.
+The `storages` parameter utilizes the [`@Storage`](upsource:///platform/projectModel-api/src/com/intellij/openapi/components/Storage.java) annotation to define a custom file name for the `AppSettingsState` data.
-In this case, the file is located in the `options` directory of the [configuration directory](https://www.jetbrains.com/help/idea/tuning-the-ide.html?_ga=2.150184054.1363126807.1588191212-22652347.1575391521#config-directory) for the IDE.
+In this case, the file is located in the `options` directory of the [configuration directory](https://www.jetbrains.com/help/idea/tuning-the-ide.html#config-directory) for the IDE.

 #### Persistent Data Fields
 The `AppSettingState` implementation has two public fields: a `String` and a `boolean`.